 Lisa Kent, Cantor & Choir Director

 Lisa is a founding member of the Danforth Jewish Circle, and has been the Cantor since its inception.
-She also conducts two choirs at our High Holyday services and leads DJC community B’nai Mitzvah ceremony.
-Lisa also works in the community as a freelance service leader guiding families through the process of creating meaningful Bar and Bat Mitzvah ceremonies and baby namings, as well as singing at weddings and funerals.
-Since 2011 she has also been singing at Congregation Habonim in Toronto, and is their Associate Cantor.
+She also conducts a choir at our High Holyday services and co-leads the DJC community B’nai Mitzvah ceremony.
+Lisa also works in the community as a freelance service leader.
+Since July 2017 she is licensed to perform Jewish weddings for interfaith couples.

-Lisa is married to musician and music producer Danny Greenspoon, who accompanies her and the DJC choirs at High Holyday services, and in Bar and Bat Mitzvahs ceremonies.
-Together they have two teenage sons.
+Lisa is married to musician and music producer Danny Greenspoon, who accompanies her and the DJC choir at High Holyday services, and in Bar and Bat Mitzvahs ceremonies.
+Together they have two sons.

 Kathy Miller, Director of Administration